 Making better decisions when introducing data instead of relying on gut feeling is a no-brainer, so I won’t spend too many words on why you shouldn’t act on gut feeling in people-related decision making, such as hiring decisions or performance reviews.

 In other words: different stages in the people journey/hiring cycle ask for different data sets.
-Here’s an overview of the main challenges we have seen at our customers over the last two years.
+Here’s an overview of the main challenges we have seen for our customers over the last two years.

 |Collecting the right information for each candidate||Individual assessments|